-Once you’ve added your card to Android Pay, your debit card number is replaced with a device account number which is stored on your mobile device and used to make payments via Android Pay.
+Once you’ve added your card to Google Pay, your debit card number is replaced with a device account number which is stored on your mobile device and used to make payments via Google Pay.

 You can add the same debit card to a number of different mobile devices.

-It’s a system, such as Android Pay, that allows you to securely store your debit card(s) on your mobile device and make electronic purchases using your mobile device.
+It’s a system, such as Google Pay, that allows you to securely store your debit card(s) on your mobile device and make electronic purchases using your mobile device.

-The first card you add to Android Pay will be your default card.
+The first card you add to Google Pay will be your default card.
 Payments made in a store will always be made from your default card.

 There is no limit on in-app transactions.